-However, when weighing your options, we recommend a platform that (at the very least) offers the following:
+However, when weighing your options, we recommend an eCommerce platform that (at the very least) offers the following:

 Below you’ll find a list of the best eCommerce platforms available today.
 Most are SSL certified, customizable, and mobile responsive.
 For brevity’s sake, we’ve focussed on each platform’s main features, as well as overall pros and cons.
 Although we’d encourage you to do your research as well!

 The right eCommerce platform allows your business to operate at its best online.
 These have the features and functionalities to attract and nurture leads and increase sales.

 Shopify lets you customize your online store design, create a product catalog, set prices, and more.
 The eCommerce platform’s functionality makes it possible to sell almost anything—shippable goods, digital products, services, and even dropshipping—you name it!

 As a proprietary SaaS-based platform, Shopify is highly popular among startups because it sells as a subscription service, so there’s no need to piece together different web development elements like a domain name or hosting.
 Most tools and applications required to run your store are available via the platform.

 Founded in 2006, the eCommerce platform allows online store owners to create a multichannel shopping experience that enhances brand awareness.
 It’s highly popular among startups due to its secure order processing and inventory management capabilities.
 You can run your entire store’s daily operations from its intuitive admin panel.